-And if you’re looking to put some trapezius exercises into your training sessions, you might find the list below to help you reach your goals.
+If you’re looking to put some trapezius exercises into your training sessions, you’ll find them in the list below.

 The upper – This part of the superficial muscle is mainly used for neck movement, and provides the ability to do a shrugging motion.